Nepafenac (Into the eye)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have bleeding problems (such as hemophilia), diabetes, or rheumatoid arthritis.
-Make sure your doctor knows about all eye problems (such as corneal problems, dry eye syndrome) or surgeries you have had.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding problems (such as hemophilia), diabetes, or rheumatoid arthritis.
+Tell your doctor about all eye problems or surgeries you have had.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.